Scalable and Adaptively Secure Any-Trust Distributed Key Generation and All-hands Checkpointing: Practical Extended Broadcast Channels

 {\bf A strawman and our intuition. } A naive approach to broadcasting a sizeable data block involves posting its ID, denoted as \textsf{bid}, on the PBB while simultaneously registering both \textsf{bid} and the sender's ID (\textsf{nid}) on the DDN.
 However, this methodology cannot guarantee agreement.
 Specifically, a malicious sender has the capability to selectively deny some retrieval requests on the DDN.
 Moreover, an adaptive adversary, upon observing the \textsf{bid} on the PBB, can corrupt the sender, subsequently rendering the data inaccessible on the DDN.

 To address these security vulnerabilities, we suggest using DDN and PBB together in a smarter way.
-Recognizing the potential threat of adaptive corruption, the sender directly multicasts the datablock to all receivers while posting the block ID \textsf{bid} into the PBB.
-Importantly, this process does not induce additional overhead compared with the DDN-based dissemination, since there is only one provider and all receivers will require the data block.
-To achieve agreement, an honest majority committee is sampled, which subsequently votes to validate the accessibility of the data block against the advertised \textsf{bid}.
+Recognizing the potential threat of adaptive corruption, the sender directly multicasts the data block to all receivers while posting the block ID \textsf{bid} into the PBB.
+Importantly, this process does not induce additional overhead compared with the DDN-based dissemination since there is only one provider, and all receivers will require the data block.
+For agreement, an honest majority committee is sampled, which subsequently votes to validate the accessibility of the data block against the advertised \textsf{bid}.
 In scenarios where the majority of the committee members vouch for the data block's availability, all receivers who successfully received the data block are then prompted to register on the DDN.
-This ensures that any receivers who failed to receive the data through multicast will be able to retrieve the it from DDN.
+This ensures that any receivers who fail to receive the data through multicast will be able to retrieve it from DDN.

-{\bf Protocol details.} We assume the PKI setup as well as the setup for the VRF-based sortition, such that everyone in the group gets to know others' verifications keys w.r.t. a digital signature scheme and VRF.
-A ratio $\textsf{ratio}_{\mathsf{hm}}$ is also determined in the setup, which ensures with high probability that the sampled committee will contain an honest majority.
+{\bf Protocol details.} We assume the PKI setup, as well as the setup for the VRF-based sortition, such that everyone in the group gets to know others' verification keys w.r.t. a digital signature scheme and VRF.
+A ratio $\textsf{ratio}_{\mathsf{hm}}$ is also determined in the setup, which ensures a high probability that the sampled committee will contain an honest majority.
 Moreover, we assume every message has been signed by the sender.
 Besides that, a session id $\textsf{sid}$ and an initial counter $t'_0$ are supposed to be known to everyone in the group and can be used to retrieve related messages from the PBB.
 We w.l.o.g. describe our protocols in a batch manner, \textit{i.e.}, there can be multiple senders, as this is the situation of our DKG protocol.
 We elucidate our design in Fig.\ref{fig:bc}.

 {\bf Complexity analysis.} Assume there are $s$ senders, and each of them broadcasts a message of $\ell$ bits to the group with $n$ nodes.
 The communication cost of our extended broadcast channel is